nyinyi979/unistyles_components/README.md

 ### Menu
 This is an other form of Modal which is attached to one side of the screen.
 Can be dragged to dismiss. ( drag to fullscreen is still in development )

+### Switch
+On/Off switch component, can set a callback function when the value is updated

 ### Toast
 Toast is an alert box. useToast() must be called in your app.tsx, which will return two things ( Toast: function to display toast messages , ToastProviderComponent: which must be called inside your app.tsx )

+### Toggle
+A toggle component built on Button ( from this library ), it is only supported for one character yet, can extend it!

+### Tab
+A tab component.

 ## Dependency
 1. Unistyles ( so please test them with anything but Expo Go app, unistyles isn't supported in Expo Go )